PMS Selection & Implementation in African Hospitality: Your Definitive Q&A Hub for 2026

 Question from: Joseph Larweh Attamah - Revenue Manager, Accra Ghana

-The PMS is the primary data source for revenue strategy.
+The PMS is the primary data source for every revenue decision you will make.
 Therefore, it must have a seamless, two-way, real-time integration with your chosen Revenue Management System (RMS) and Channel Manager.
-This allows the RMS to analyze historical data and market demand to push automated pricing decisions back into the PMS and out to all distribution channels instantly.
-A disconnected system forces your revenue team to react, not predict.
+The RMS needs to pull historical booking data, current occupancy, and length-of-stay patterns to forecast demand accurately.

-To drive direct bookings, the PMS must power a modern, mobile-optimized, and flexible booking engine on your website.
-This engine should be able to offer package deals, upsells, and capture guest data for CRM.
-The entire goal is to reduce OTA dependency, increase profit per booking, and build a direct relationship with your guest from their first interaction.
+To drive direct bookings, your PMS must power a modern, mobile-optimized booking engine on your website.
+This engine should offer package deals, room upgrades, and add-ons like airport transfers or spa treatments.
+It must capture guest email addresses and preferences for your CRM system.
+Every direct booking saves you 15-22% in OTA commissions while building a direct relationship with your guest.

 Example: A boutique hotel group in Marrakech implemented a PMS with a bi-directional channel manager.
 They were able to shift 18% of their bookings from OTAs to direct within a year, significantly boosting their bottom line.